ieti-eci/1.1-react-intro/README.md

 3. Open the App.js file and change App-title to TODO React App (verify if the changes are reflected inmediately on your browser after you save without re-running your server).

-4. Go to Codeacademy, register and do the first modules of the following course the get a basic understanding of React: https://www.codecademy.com/learn/react-101
+4. Go to Codeacademy, register and do the first two modules (JSX and React Components) of the following course: https://www.codecademy.com/learn/react-101

 # Part 2: Create React Components for the TODO App